- With OneDrive you can easily sync your data and personal files with your cloud service.

 What can I do if OneDrive crashes or freezes when syncing files?

 - Additional solutions

 1. Use a third-party software

-If you are looking for a better alternative to OneDrive which has amazing speeds, then we think you should take a closer look at Sync.
+If you are looking for a better alternative to OneDrive which has amazing speeds, then we think you should consider other representative software.

 2. Install the latest Windows updates